Reza-Ardestani/FluentAI/README.md

 ### Future Works

-<li>Conducted a manual disfluency correction on a sample of test records to establish human-level performance on each metric.</li>
+<li>Conducting a manual disfluency correction on a sample of test records to establish human-level performance on each metric.</li>
-<li>Performed data augmentation with a focus on coreference resolution.</li>
+<li>Performing data augmentation with a focus on coreference resolution.</li>
-<li>Used model confidence to flag anomalies or out-of-distribution data at inference time.</li>
+<li>Using model confidence to flag anomalies or out-of-distribution data at inference time.</li>
-<li>Implemented a secondary loss function to help the model consider semantic similarity.</li>
+<li>Implementing a secondary loss function to help the model consider semantic similarity.</li>

 ## Running Models